MirkoMilanovic/Cities_of_Serbia/README.md

 # Cities of Serbia

-This is a program for making an interactive map for showing locations of Serbian cities.
+This is a program for creating an interactive map for showing locations of Serbian cities.